MachinisteWeb/node-atlas/README.en.md

 - then create other pages,
 - then internationalize them,
 - then minify/obfuscate/optimized your sources,
-- then use Stylus or/and Less,
+- then use preprocessor like Stylus, Less or Pug easily,
 - then use files for drive back-end part with code,
 - then use [Socket.io](http://socket.io/) for real time,
 - then connect you to [MySQL](https://www.mysql.fr/), [MongoDB](https://www.mongodb.org/), [ElasticSearch](https://www.elastic.co/)...,